Part of the

 1. Where we live

 We live in Streetly, on the Chester Road, at the top of the hill between the Parson & Clerk and Manor Road.
 That's to say me, Mum and Dad and my big sister, Sheila.
-Graham used to live with us but he went away, two years ago, and became a soldier.
+My big brother, Graham, used to live with us but he went away, two years ago, and became a soldier.
 We haven't seen him for ages and ages.
 This is him when he was home for the last time.
-It was February.
-Of last year.
+It was February, of last year.
 He's in Italy now.

 And here's Sheila, Mum and me in our front garden.
 Dad was taking the picture, so he's not on it.
 This was last year, in the spring.
 You can see the daffodils.